This is a list of techniques for EXVSMBON. Some of them are very basic and key fundamentals, while others are very situational or suit-specific.

 When writing this guide I intended to mark out which techniques are the most important, but after spending more than 8 hours writing and transcribing all of this I want you to read ALL OF IT PLEASE.
 I indicate in each section which techniques are really important, so use that as a measure as to what to learn first!

-A key technique in the Gundam Versus series.
-This technique allows you to chain your shooting attacks into combos by boost dash (BD) cancelling between shots.
-Using a Beam Rifle (BR) main, you can execute this technique using BR, BD, BR, BD, BR.
+A key technique.
+This technique allows you to chain your shooting attacks into combos by boost dash (BD) canceling between shots.
+Using a Beam Rifle (BR) Main, you can execute this technique using BR, BD, BR, BD, BR.
 By inputting a direction when boost dashing, it’s possible to move in the direction of your choosing while performing the zunda.

 It’s important to get the timing down for zundas, and note that not all suits have the same zunda timings.
-For example, Unicorn Gunda’s Beam Magnum has a slower startup time.
+For example, Unicorn Gundam’s Beam Magnum has a slower startup time.

-Shooting moves that are cancelled into have certain special properties.
-For starters, you do slightly less damage using the A~AB cancel route earlier as compared to boost dash cancelling your A into AB.
+Shooting moves that are canceled into have certain special properties.
+For starters, you do slightly less damage using the A~AB cancel route earlier as compared to boost dash canceling your A into AB.
 In rare cases, some moves behave differently, like Virsago’s AB, and some have lower proration.

-Take note that cancelling into charged shots and melee attacks does not cause damage proration.
+Take note that canceling into charged shots and melee attacks does not cause damage proration.
 This is why many combos end with powerful charged shots or extended melee combos with many hits.

 Boost Dash Jump

 A bread and butter movement technique.
 While boost dashing, let go of the lever and boost button completely, before pressing the boost button again to jump.
 This allows you to jump a great distance, at minimal boost cost.

 Because you cannot use the lever during this technique, you can only jump in the direction you were boost dashing in.
 Choose which way you would like to jump in during the boost dash sequence.